lpod/lpod-python/doc/level1.rst

 A hyperlink span is created through ``set_hyperlink()``, which waits for the same positioning parameters (by regex or by position and length).
-However, there is no style, and a ``uri`` parameter (whose value is any kind of URI that is supported by the application) is required instead.
+However, there is no style, and a ``url`` parameter (whose value is any kind of path specification that is supported by the application) is required instead.
 A hyperlink span can't contain any other span, while a style span can contain one or more spans.
-As a consequence, the only one way to provide a hyperlink soan with a text style consists of embed it in a style span.
+As a consequence, the only one way to provide a hyperlink span with a text style consists of embedding it in a style span.

 The objects that can directly contain text spans are paragraphs, headings and style spans.
 However, ``set_span()`` and ``set_hyperlink()`` may be called